 A very popular case of coincidence in stock photos usage is one between Gateway and Dell years ago.
 Both companies used the exact same photo of a girl in a university campus to illustrate their “back to school” marketing campaign that year.
 Two competitor brands using the same imagery with identical purpose not only brought laughter to the audience, it also lead to certain confusion where people wouldn't differentiate at first sight one ad (and one company) from the other.

-Other popular cases included ads from a software company and a male enhancement tablets product whom used the same image, and other similar strange coincidences between completely unrelated services and products using the same stock photos.
+Other popular cases included ads from a software company and a male enhancement tablets product who used the same image and other similar strange coincidences between completely unrelated services and products using the same stock photos.
 That is the reason why you want rights managed on images you use and you can be sure that you, as the licensor, can use them exclusively for a certain time.

 The Dell-Getaway case illustrates one of the worst down-sides of RF licenses.
 As the images you use are non-exclusive, nothing stops other companies from using them too.
-And this can have a negative effect not only on your ad or marketing strategy, but on your brand as a whole.
+And this can have a negative effect not only on your ad or marketing strategy but on your brand as a whole.
 If a direct competitor or a smaller-runner company can use the same images you do, it can easily dilute your marketing campaign and your brand identity.
 Some big agencies also offer legal protection in case you run into any issues with the copyright holder.

 Even if unrelated companies use the same photo in their ads, it can bring unwanted connections between your product or service and that of the other company, and at times such inexact connections can be embarrassing and misleading, like in the software-male enhancement tablets case.